OpenDSA/OpenDSA-LTI/README.md

 https://localhost:8080

 When you are done, you can kill the app with `Ctrl+C` and then run `make down` or `docker-compose down` to clean up the docker environment.
-There are more commands in the Makefile and running `make help` will explain what they do.
+There are more commands in the Makefile and running `make help` or opening the Makefile in a text editor will explain what they do.

+# Windows
+This guide assumes you are using Docker Desktop for Windows using the WSL2 integration, however it should work using Docker Toolbox as well.

+If you are using Powershell or Git Bash will most likely have to run a dos2unix converter (included in Git Bash as dos2unix.exe) on scripts/start.sh and docker-entrypoint.sh prior to running `docker-compose up`

+## Deployment Instructions

 Here we describe how to install [OpenDSA-LTI](https://github.com/OpenDSA/OpenDSA-LTI) on a single Ubuntu Server 14.04.3 LTS 64-bit from scratch.